 If you do decide to take the jump, please consider joining the Folding@Unfiltered team which at this time consists solely of yours truly.
 Let me know how your experience goes!

 Welcome back to those who have been following my journey and also a big welcome for those of you who are visiting this site for the first time.
 I hope you’ll read up on the rest of my ramblings and follow along.
-Between this site, our companion page on Facebook, and our online forum it’s good to see some new visitors giving us a look.
+Between this site and our companion page on Facebook it’s good to see some new visitors giving us a look.
 Be sure to follow this site to stay up to date with my health journey and more importantly the thing everyone wants more of – my opinions.